MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-26-Fitness-Duty-Programs/subpart-A-Administrative-Provisions/section-26.5.md

 *Limit of detection (LOD)* means the lowest concentration of an analyte that an analytical procedure can reliably detect, which could be significantly lower than the established cutoff levels.

-*Limit of quantitation (LOQ)* means the lowest concentration of an analyte at which the concentration of the analyte can be accurately determined under defined conditions.
+*Limit of quantitation (LOQ)* means for quantitation assays, the lowest concentration at which the identity and concentration of the analyte can be accurately established.

+*Lot* means a number of units of an item (*e.g.,* drug test kits, reagents, quality control samples) manufactured from the same starting materials within a specified period of time for which the manufacturer states that the items have essentially the same performance characteristics and the same expiration date.

 *Maintenance* means, for the purposes of § 26.4(a)(4), the following onsite maintenance activities: Modification, surveillance, post-maintenance testing, and corrective and preventive maintenance.